tSoniq/displayx/README.md

 DisplayX may be used freely for research and academic work.

 However, the DisplayX software remains the Copyright of tSoniq.
 DisplayX may not be used in a commercial application without prior approval.

-For more information contact support@tsoniq.com.
+For more information contact support@tsoniq.com or visit http://tsoniq.com.